Class 10 – Start Pandas

 3. use slicing to print your name and then make it upper case

 3. Repeat the same thing with a list but only do your first name.
 This is different as you are using a list. #2 above uses a string and this uses a list.
 It is a subtle difference but make sure to do it correct for each.
+Making a list is more annoying.
+So you only need to do your first name.

-1. Write the list.
+1. print the list.

-2. Use slicing to write your name
+2. Use slicing to print your name

 4. reverse the list